Loch Tay railway station

 Loch Tay was a railway station located at the head of Loch Tay, Stirling.

 History

 Opened as Loch Tay Killin Pier on 1 April 1886, the station comprised a single platform on the east side of the line.
 A loop was provided for running round, and the line continued north to an engine shed.
 Two sidings for the pier curved away to the east.
+It connected with shipping services on Loch Tay provided by the Loch Tay Steamboat Company.

 Its name was changed to Loch Tay on 1 October 1895.
 The station closed to passengers on 9 September 1939, however as the engine shed for the line was located here, the line remained in use.

 This line was scheduled for closure on 1 November 1965, however the landslide in Glen Ogle resulted in premature closure on 27 September 1965.